Adaptive Robust Kernels for Non-Linear Least Squares Problems: Least Squares with an Adapting Kernel

 \subsection{Effect of Using the Truncated Loss}

-The M-Step, \ie the \emph{minimization} in the NLS estimation, is not affected by the truncated loss approximation.
-It can, however, affect the E-Step, \ie determining $\alpha$.
-By using our truncated loss, we are implicitly assuming that no outliers have a residual $|r|>\tau$ during the E-Step.
-If we choose a large enough $\tau$, the error that we introduce affects situations with large outliers only and therefore resulting in small $\alpha$ values.
-The effect of small $\alpha$ values such as $\alpha=-10$ vs.~$\alpha=-\infty$ on the optimization, however, is negligible as the outliers will be down-weighted to zero.
-Thus, on our experiments, we choose $\tau = 10c$ as this covers almost all of the observations in the practical applications related to ICP, SLAM, BA, \etc.
+The second step, which is the \emph{minimization} in the NLS estimation, is not affected by the truncated loss approximation.
+It can, however, affect the first step, \ie, determining the parameter~$\alpha$.
+By using our truncated loss, we are implicitly assuming that no outliers have a residual $|r|>\tau$ during the first step.
+If we choose a large enough value for $\tau$, the error that we introduce affects situations with large outliers only and therefore results in small values of~$\alpha$.
+The effect of small $\alpha$ values such as $\alpha=-10$ vs.~$\alpha=-\infty$ on the optimization, however, is negligible as the outliers will be down-weighted to basically zero.
+We observe in our experiments that by setting choosing $\tau=10c$, we are able to deal with almost all of the outlier distributions occurring in practice for ICP, SLAM, BA applications.